Our School App Stay connected on the go...

 Pupil Premium and Free School Meals

-Waingels is committed to being an exceptional school, striving for excellence for all of its students.
+Waingels is committed to being an exceptional school for all of its students.
 The Pupil Premium Policy aims to ensure that students who are eligible for Pupil Premium funding are given the opportunity to succeed in the pursuit of academic achievement and personal development.
 Thus, ensuring that the funding is spent effectively and that staff and governors make decisions that aim to narrow the achievement gap between disadvantaged students and those that are not disadvantaged.

 Pupil premium funding is spent on the following:

 - Resources for students to remove barriers to learning

 - Books, Curriculum Resources, KS4 Revision Guides, mathematics sets